Leylines

 Leylines is the sixth studio album by American Appalachian band Rising Appalachia.
-The album was produced by George Henry, recorded over ten days in Marin County studio Panoramic House, and released on May 3, 2019.
+The album was produced by Joe Henry, recorded over ten days in Marin County studio Panoramic House, and released on May 3, 2019.
 Leylines was ranked on the Billboard Top Heatseekers chart, peaking at No. 22 for the week ending May 18, 2019.
 Singer-songwriters Ani DiFranco and Trevor Hall, as well as jazz trumpeter Maurice Turner, are featured on the album.